now envision work

 In 2014, the MA Commission for the Blind became the first agency to sponsor Project SEARCH for adults who are legally blind.

 While most of the workshops are the same as one would find in a typical corporate professional development program, guest speakers from organizations such as Work Without Limits provided seminars on when and if to disclose disability, and online workshop topics sometimes address issues of specific interest such as transportation for people who cannot drive.
-One of the trainers/mentors of the program is himself legally blind.
+One of the mentors and trainers in the program is legally blind himself.

-Project SEARCH and other internship programs with MCB represent, like the Disability Employment Initiative, collaborative cross-agency and business focused approaches to supporting people with disabilities to find competitive, integrated, meaningful work.
+Now Envision Work and other internship programs with MCB, represent collaborative cross-agency and business focused approaches to supporting people with disabilities to find competitive, integrated, meaningful work.
 Click Here to learn about workshops open to all people with a disability, even if they are not in the Now Envision Work program.

 For more information